Robert Luke Deakin: Career

 Deakin's professional background is not in disability or education.
 His career was centred around emerging threats from dependence on technology.
 In the early 1980s, he focused on computer viruses and then the impact of distributed computing on business.
 He later specialised in national critical infrastructure protection, particularly protection of banking systems.
 He represented the Australian Bankers Association on the Business-Government Task Force on Critical Infrastructure Protection.
-He held various security roles as an independent security consultant and worked for the Attorney General's Department (Queensland), the National Australia Bank, Pricewaterhouse Coopers, Telstra, Department of Prime Minister and Cabinet (Australia) and the Departmentt of Home Affairs (Australia).
+He held various security roles as an independent security consultant and worked for the Attorney General's Department (Queensland), the National Australia Bank, Pricewaterhouse Coopers, Telstra, Department of Prime Minister and Cabinet (Australia) and the Department of Home Affairs (Australia).